Click Here To Schedule A Consultation

 What are the most common cosmetic areas injected with Botox?

 • Crow’s feet around the eyes.
-Botox can remove the lines around the eyes which are most obvious when you smile or squint.
+Botox can remove the lines around the eyes, which are most obvious when you smile or squint.

-• Neck lines or Cords.
+• Necklines or Cords.
 Botox can be used to minimize and smooth the lines around the neck in what’s called the “Nefertiti lift” by injecting the cords or platysmas bands.

 • Lines around the mouth.
-Botox can be used to treat the smoker’s lines around the upper lip which is a sure sign of aging.
+Botox can be used to treat the smoker’s lines around the upper lip, which is a sure sign of aging.

 • Pau d’orange of the chin.
 Botox can be used to remove the texture and dimpling of chin wrinkles.

 • Frown lines around the mouth.
-Botox can be used to lift the angles or corners of the mouth to fix the depressed-looking smiles.
+Botox can be used to lift the angles or corners of the mouth to fix depressed-looking smiles.

 What other medical conditions does Botox treat?